The Market for Construction Equipment and Agricultural Tractors in Switzerland (July 2017)

 |Sales by Product||Franchises|

-The objective of this study is to present a concise overview of the development of various types of construction equipment and agricultural tractors in Switzerland since the publication of Off-Highway Research’s previous report in 2008.
-Each product is reviewed in terms of the major trends that have taken place, and a forecast to 2016 is supplied.
+The objective of this study is to present a concise overview of the development of various types of construction equipment and agricultural tractors in Switzerland since the publication of Off‑Highway Research’s previous report in 2012.
+Each product is reviewed in terms of the major trends that have taken place since then, and a forecast to 2021 is supplied.
 The report concludes with profiles of all major importers, and of the two Swiss manufacturers of construction machinery.

 There is a formal exchange of sales statistics between importers of construction equipment, which is organised by the Swiss trade association, VSBM, although not all importers participate in this.
 The data in this report includes information from all suppliers irrespective of their VSBM membership status, and is also based on Off-Highway Research’s own database.
 Agricultural tractor data is based upon officially published registration figures.